nauhpc/pkgtst/README.md

     cd pkgtst
     ```

     This directory will serve as your package test root directory.
-Later, to use the project you will have to set the environment variable:
+Later, to use the project you will have to set the environment variable `PKGTST_ROOT` to this path.

-    ```
-    export PKGTST_ROOT=/path/to/my/pkgtst
-    ```

 2. Environment setupy